matrix-org/matrix-spec-proposals/changelogs/client_server.rst

   - Reword the description of the ``profile_tag`` property in ``PUT /pushers/set``, and note that it is not mandatory.

+.. [#] Our `versioning policy <../index.html#specification-versions>`_ would
+   strictly require that a breaking change be denoted by a new major specification version.
+However we are not aware of any clients which rely on the old behaviour here, nor server implementations which offer it, so we have chosen to retain the r0 designation on this occasion.

 r0.0.1
 ======